CprimeLearningLabs/terraform-azure-intro/labs/lab-3.1-Network/lab3.1-create_network.md

 }
 ```

-5. We have added a resource for two subnets (public and private subnets).
+6. Add a resource for two subnets (public and private subnets).
 Notice that the subnet CIDR blocks are within the VNet CIDR range.

 ```
 resource "azurerm_subnet" "lab-public" {